sindre0830/AlphaHex/README.md

 ### Project
 #### Tasks
-- Add main loop (T)
+- Add main loop
-- Add Hex game manager (T)
+- Add Hex game manager
 - Add hidden layers based parameter
 - Add activation function based on parameter
 - Add optimizer function based on parameter
-- Move parameters to JSON file and load them on startup (T)
+- Move parameters to JSON file and load them on startup
-- Add model save interval (S)
+- Add model save interval
-- Add RBUF (S)
+- Add RBUF
-- Add model visualization (S)
 - Add tournament program between the different models
     - The aim is to see a gradual improvement from the first save to the last save

-- Add game state visualization (S)
+- Add game state visualization
     - Used to verify the final game state
-- Find out what we actually need for the project (S, T)

 #### Variables
 I_s = Save interval